zalando/postgres-operator/docs/user.md

     gs_wal_path: "gs://<bucketname>/spilo/<source_db_cluster>/<UID>/wal/<PGVERSION>"
 ```

-For a remote primry you specify the host address and optionally the port.
+For a remote primary you specify the host address and optionally the port.
 If you leave out the port Patroni will use `"5432"`.

 ```yaml